bensheldon/island94.org/_posts/2026-07-14-planning-badly-more-and-less.md

 Percentages are also annoying when you’re measuring progress towards some boolean done-or-not-done where there’s no benefit until it’s done.
 80% of zero value is still zero value.

 In my opinion, the entire reason to report on progress is to have some shared context for if or when you need to ask for more resources to finish it out.
 Same with stoplights.
-If the only shared context is “things were green but now they’re yellow” that’s a pain; in the same way as “if some projects aren’t yellow, that means we’re not working hard enough” sucks too.
+If the only shared context is “things were green but now they’re yellow” that’s not useful; in the same way as “if some projects aren’t yellow, that means we’re not working hard enough” sucks too.
 Also when percentages or stoplights get averaged and rolled-up 🙄.

 ### Writing a plan vs doing planning